Skip to content

 • The beacon was shut down.
 Tiamat forces at the Pluto research installation managed to deactivate the beacon as their homeworld fell — a final act of defiance.

-The Tiamat's nascent Mars colony was left stranded.
+The Tiamat's Mars observation colony was left stranded.
 Without support from the homeworld, the colonists could not survive long.
 But in their final days, they did one last thing:

 They knew the third planet of their solar system harbored life.
 Primitive life, but life nonetheless.
 Someday, that life might develop intelligence.
 Might reach for the stars.
 Might find the same trap.